awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### Decrypt data with a data key<a name="data-keys-decrypt"></a>

 To decrypt your data, pass the encrypted data key to the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
-AWS KMS uses your CMK to decrypt the data key and then it returns the plaintext data key\.
+AWS KMS uses your KMS key to decrypt the data key and then returns the plaintext data key\.
 Use the plaintext data key to decrypt your data and then remove the plaintext data key from memory as soon as possible\.

 The following diagram shows how to use the `Decrypt` operation to decrypt an encrypted data key\.